tricorder-observability/helm-charts/README.md

 ![image](./image/api-server-svc-url.jpeg)

-Navigate to External IP  in your browser.
+Navigate to http://${External-IP}  in your browser.

 ## Data Retention